build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 cp demo.py .
 ```

-We now commit this back to the repo
+We now commit this back to the repo:

 ```
 git add .